jgwerner/nextless-infra/README.md

 - Add Seed.run for automatic deployment integrated to your GitHub workflow.

+For you information, Seed.run doesn't load `.env` files.
+You need to indicate the environment variable manually in Seed.run user interface, here how to do it: https://seed.run/docs/storing-secrets.html

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.